junmeng6025/ros_aprialtag_basler/basler_setup.md

 IP address already assigned to device "Basler acA1920-40gc (00:30:53:33:46:07)".
 IP: 192.168.3.3, Mask: 255.255.255.0 [24].
 No changes required.
 Reboot the system to make the parameter change permanent.
 ```
-this message might vary due to pylon versions, but should NOT show any contant about "error"
+this message might vary due to pylon versions, but should NOT show any content about "error"

 ### View the capture:
 ```bash